timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 #### Managing Dependency Direction ###

-In the first example *Gear* depended on *Wheel* and now in the next example below *Wheel* depends on *Gear* or *ratio*.
+In the first example <span class="other-font">Gear</span> depended on <span class="other-font">Wheel</span> and now in the next example below <span class="other-font">Wheel</span> depends on <span class="other-font">Gear</span> or *ratio*.
 The next lesson examines how choosing dependency direction can mean the difference between a pleasing code-base and one that is harder and harder to change.

 {% highlight ruby %}
 class Gear